 - Molding Method: Medical injection molding and medical insert molding are two methods commonly used for medical device prototype development but not all plastic materials are compatible with both methods.
 It is important to determine which method you will be using before selecting a medical grade plastic material.

-Stack Plastics has the knowledge and expertise to help ensure the right medical grade plastic material is used for your medical device application.
+Out of all the medical injection molding companies in the industry, Stack Plastics has the knowledge and expertise to help ensure the right medical grade plastic material is used for your medical device application.
 We’ll consider your design, molding method and application requirements to make sure you receive a finished product that performs as required.

-Medical Plastic Injection Molding in An ISO Certified Facility
+ISO Certified Medical Plastic Injection Molding Facility

 Our expertise with engineering resins and specialized medical plastics ensures that your medical injection molding products will meet your exact specifications.
 We are ISO 13485:2016 certified for comprehensive quality assurance management in the manufacturing of medical devices.